 While I am sure adventurers mean this in the nicest possible way, I can understand why it comes out so bluntly.
 From a radio show, to a YouTube show, and social media broadcaster, what we “actually do” and especially when working in more modern mediums can be difficult to understand.

-Primarily I help events, classes and sailors to promote themselves throughout the world of sailing and mainstream media, most of this in social media formats.
-Through a combination of my work history, education, and to be perfectly honest undeterred enthusiasm I am able to work under the banner of Sailor Girl to promote your brand through our networks* (which are continually growing), the networks of news providers that we work with closely (Sail-World, Yachts & Yachting, Scuttlebutt, DownUnder Sail, and SA) as well as the network television show NC Sports (over 22 million viewers); or I can work under the banner of your brand to build your own brands through cross-promotion.
+Primarily I help brands, events, and sailors to promote themselves throughout the world of sailing and mainstream media.
+Through a combination of my work history, education, and to be perfectly honest undeterred enthusiasm I am able to work under the banner of Sailor Girl to promote your brand or event through our networks* (which are continually growing), the networks of news providers that we work with closely (Sail-World, Yachts & Yachting, Scuttlebutt, DownUnder Sail, and SA) as well as the network television show NC Sports (over 22 million viewers); or I can work under the banner of your brand or event to build your own brands through cross-promotion.

 What do our clients say about us?